PhotonChaos/FrostbourneSurvivors/README.md

 # Plan
 ## Gameplay Loop
+???
 ## Minimum Playable State
 - [x] Player can move and shoot
-- [ ] Player can die, with option to restart or quit
+- [x] Player can die, with option to restart or quit
 - [ ] Player has at least one alternate shot with a cooldown
 - [ ] Enemies spawn in reasonable ways
 - [x] Enemies can be hurt by player shots